nhsconnect/FHIR-Maternity-Record/pages/explore/explore_overview.md

 The proposal is to use a FHIR Bundle resource which contains a number of FHIR List resources, one List resource per PRSB Heading.

+This document details the options considered for the PRSB heading for the current Maternity Record approach [PRSB headings in FHIR structured record](images/explore_FHIR Structures Using PRSB Headings.pdf)

 ## Bundle Structure Overview Diagram ##